splynx/docs/files/en/addons_modules/fcc_export/fcc_export.md

 ![Add-ons](0.png)

-Locate or search for the "splynx-fcc-export" add-on and click on the install icon in the *Actions* column:
+Locate or search for the `splynx-fcc-export` package and click on the install icon in the *Actions* column:

 ![fcc Web install](fcc_web_install.png)

-The following window will appear for you to either cancel or confirm the installation, click on "OK, confirm" to begin the installation process:
+The following window will appear for you to either cancel or confirm the installation, click on **OK, confirm** to begin the installation process:

 ![Addon](confirm.png)

-After the installation process has completed, you need to generate a Google API Key to use in the configuration of the add-on - [https://console.cloud.google.com](https://console.cloud.google.com)
+After the installation process has completed, you need to generate a **Google API key** to use in the configuration of the add-on.
+Open a page of **Google Cloud Console**  - [https://console.cloud.google.com](https://console.cloud.google.com) and follow the steps below:

 ![fcc Google get key 1](fcc_google_key_1.png)